wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/3.1.x/kafka-connector-producer-example.md

 **Create a topic**:

 Let’s create a topic named “test” with a single partition and only one replica.
-Navigate to the <KAFKA_HOME> and run following command.
+Navigate to the <KAFKA_HOME> and run the following command:

 ```bash
 bin/kafka-topics.sh --create --bootstrap-server localhost:9092 --replication-factor 1 --partitions 1 --topic test